 What advice would you have for parents who are trying to get their children to adopt good saving habits?

 Walk them through the process of saving up for something that they really want.
 If they want a toy that costs S$50, break that down into how much they’ll have to save out of their pocket money every day.
 Then describe it to them in real items.
 For example, you might tell your child, “Okay, you have S$5 for pocket money today.
 S$4 is for lunch.
 With the remaining S$1, you can either buy an ice cream, or you can save for your toy.
 So which would you prefer?”

 If they choose the ice cream, you can let them have it, but be firm with them and don’t buy them the toy if they didn’t earn it.
 This will help to teach them the lesson that if they want to enjoy themselves tomorrow, they’ll have to sacrifice something small today.
 In my opinion, that’s the most important personal finance lesson that anyone can learn.

 While money can be a major cause of worry for most households, having a savings and investing plan – irrespective of how modest these may be – is an important step towards building future financial security.
 Furthermore, educating your kids about the importance of saving money is a must.
 Not only will this ensure that they are financially secure, but it will also allow you to relax with the peace of mind that they are taken care of.

-If you’re keen to learn more about protection and retirement solutions from Great Eastern, drop an email to our Great Eastern Life Distribution Representatives at email@example.com for more personal advice!
+If you’re keen to learn more about protection and retirement solutions from Great Eastern, drop an email to our Great Eastern Life Planning Advisor at firstname.lastname@example.org for more personal advice!

 Lionel Yeo is the founder of cheerfulegg.com, a personal finance blog for young executives.
 His material has been featured in The Sunday Times, Yahoo Finance, MoneySmart, and Wordpress’ Freshly Pressed.
 For more information about Lionel, visit www.cheerfulegg.com.